MySpace-Countdowns

 For this question you need to refer back to your institutional research in your blog and our instructions at http://qefoundationportfolio2011.blogspot.co.uk/2012/01/post-research-into-institutions-that.html

 1. First you need to outline the stages of production that your product would go through. www.skillset.org is very useful.
 Then you need to outline what role a distributor has.
-This can be done as a
+This can be done as a short paragraph with some illustration to support points that you make.

 2. You need to research into magazine/film distributors: What company would distribute your product.
 You should look at their magazine portfolio for this - do they distribute magazines from the same music genre as yours?